 STUDENT DEMOGRAPHIC AND SUBGROUP INFORMATION

 Chelsea Springfield Lawrence

 Race/Ethnicity # of students % of the entire student body # of students % of the entire student body # of students % of the entire student body

-African-American 28 13.9% 35 17.7% 0 0.0%
+African-American 23 10.6% 24 12.8% 0 0.0%

 Asian 0 0.0% 1 0.5% 0 0.0%

-Hispanic 159 79.1% 139 70.2% 111 93.3%
+Hispanic 183 84.7% 144 76.6% 120 96.8%

-Native American 2 1.0% 0 0.0% 1 .8%
+Native American 3 1.4% 2 1.1% 0 0.0%

-White 12 6.0% 17 8.6% 7 5.9%
+White 7 3.2% 13 6.9% 4 3.2%

 Native Hawaiian, Pacific Islander 0 0.0% 0 0.0% 0 0.0%

-Multi-race, non-Hispanic 0 0.0% 6 3.0% 0 0.0%
+Multi-race, non-Hispanic 0 0.0% 4 2.1% 0 0.0%

-Special education 22 10.9% 64 32.3% 33 27.7%
+Special education 25 11.6% 51 27.1% 32 25.8%

-Limited English proficient 118 58.7% 37 18.7% 32 26.9%
+Limited English proficient 145 67.1% 41 21.8% 39 31.5%

-Economically Disadvantaged 92 45.8% 171 86.4% 72 60.5%
+Economically Disadvantaged 111 51.4% 165 87.8% 89 71.8%

-ADMINISTRATIVE ROSTER FOR THE 2018-2019 SCHOOL YEAR - Chelsea Name, Title Brief Job Description Start Date End Date Liz Murray, Interim Head of School The Head of School is responsible for the overall management of the school while leading initiatives and programs related to academics and school culture 7/1/2018 6/30/2019 Melanie Roche- Laputka, Director of Curriculum & Instruction The Director of Curriculum and Instruction (DCI) works to ensure that every scholar reaches ambitious achievement goals for school-wide levels of mastery 7/24/2017 3/8/2019 David Baird, Director of School Culture The Director of School Culture (DSC) will own school-wide efforts to build and maintain a strong, positive, achievement oriented school culture where scholars can grow and learn.
+ADMINISTRATIVE ROSTER FOR THE 2019-2020 SCHOOL YEAR - Chelsea Name, Title Brief Job Description Start Date End Date Sara Yuen, Head of School The Head of School is responsible for the overall management of the school while leading initiatives and programs related to academics and school culture 7/1/2019 N/A Stella Dubish, Director of Curriculum & Instruction The Director of Curriculum and Instruction (DCI) works to ensure that every scholar reaches ambitious achievement goals for school-wide levels of mastery 7/10/2019 N/A David Baird, Director of School Culture The Director of School Culture (DSC) will own school-wide efforts to build and maintain a strong, positive, achievement oriented school culture where scholars can grow and learn.
 She or he will create and maintain the school-wide behavior system.
-8/3/2017 N/A Amy Ciaraldi, Operations Director Managed the day-to-day facilities, communications, budgeting, human resources, and strategic operations of the Phoenix Chelsea campus.
+8/3/2017 06/30/2020 Amy Ciaraldi, Operations Director Managed the day-to-day facilities, communications, budgeting, human resources, and strategic operations of the Phoenix Chelsea campus.
 7/1/2017 N/A

-ADMINISTRATIVE ROSTER FOR THE 2018-2019 SCHOOL YEAR - Springfield Name, Title Brief Job Description Start Date End Date Megan Mehr, Interim Head of School The Head of School is responsible for the overall management of the school while leading initiatives and programs related to academics and school culture 7/1/2018 N/A Zandrina, Instructional Leader The Instruction Leader will provide additional instructional leadership to the team by overseeing assessments, and by providing targeted teacher coaching.
-7/16/2018 N/A Alexis Barnes, Director of Curriculum and Instruction The Director of Curriculum and Instruction (DCI) works to ensure that every scholar reaches ambitious achievement goals for school-wide levels of mastery 7/1/2017 6/30/2019 Calvin Johnson, Assistant Head of School The Assistant Head of School provides additional leadership to the team managing student support, the day-to-day facilities, communications, budgeting, human resources, and strategic operations of the Phoenix Springfield campus.
+ADMINISTRATIVE ROSTER FOR THE 2019-2020 SCHOOL YEAR - Springfield Name, Title Brief Job Description Start Date End Date Calvin Johnson, Head of School The Head of School is responsible for the overall management of the school while leading initiatives and programs related to academics and school culture 7/1/2019 N/A Zandrina Atherley, Director of Curriculum and Instruction The Director of Curriculum and Instruction (DCI) works to ensure that every scholar reaches ambitious achievement goals for school-wide levels of mastery 7/1/2019 N/A Denise Valdes, Manager of Finance and Operations Managed the day-to-day facilities, communications, budgeting, human resources, and strategic operations of the Phoenix Springfield campus.
+7/1/2018 N/A Larissa Thornton, Manager of Positive Youth Development The Manager of Positive Youth Development will own school-wide efforts to build and maintain a strong, positive, achievement oriented school culture where scholars can grow and learn.
+She or he will create and maintain the school-wide behavior system.
 2/1/2016 N/A